Qboi123/Qplay-Launcher/README.md

 ## Information for next version (v1.5.0):
 * Mods / Addon support
+* May be sprites.
+(Friend & Enemy)
+* Bariers.
+Note: this is also a sprite!

 ## Tips:
 01. Use the Source steps. (.zip / .tar.gz)